therevoman/docker-postfix/README.md

 properly and your DNS server is serving them with the correct records.

-### Docker Secrets
+### Docker Secrets / Kubernetes secrets

-As an alternative to passing sensitive information via environment variables, _FILE may be appended to some environment variables (see below), causing the initialization script to load the values for those variables from files present in the container.
-In particular, this can be used to load passwords from Docker secrets stored in /run/secrets/<secret_name> files.
+As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to some environment variables (see below), causing the initialization script to load the values for those variables from files present in the container.
+In particular, this can be used to load passwords from Docker secrets stored in `/run/secrets/<secret_name>` files.
 For example:

 ```
 docker run --rm --name pruebas-postfix \